hfridholm/neuralnet-old/README.md

 - automaticly detect which headers is onehot and nrmliz
 - implement size t instead of int
 - create enums for return value for error handling
-- check pointers before asigning or accessing
-- create module that reads images to matricies